Symplectic mapping class groups of some Stein and rational surfaces: Introduction

 \subsection{Acknowledgements}

 During this work I was funded by a Faulkes Studentship in Geometry.
 This work will form part of my PhD thesis and it gives me pleasure to acknowledge the many stimulating conversations with my PhD supervisor, Ivan Smith, which have led to this paper.
-I would also like to thank Jack Waldron, Mark McLean, Chris Wendl and Dusa McDuff for useful conversations.
+I would also like to thank Jack Waldron, Mark McLean, Chris Wendl, Jarek K\k{e}dra, Gabriel Paternain, Dusa McDuff and the paper's referee for useful comments, encouragement and corrections.
 Particular thanks go to Jack Button for his comments and suggestions about the co-Hopfian properties of groups and to Chris Wendl for explaining steps in his paper \cite{Wen08}.
 The ideas and arguments in this paper are heavily inspired by sections of Seidel's marvellous survey \cite{Sei08} and Abreu's beautiful paper \cite{Abr98}.
 Since preparing this paper, the author has learned that the results on monotone symplectic Del Pezzo surfaces have also been obtained independently by Martin Pinsonnault \cite{Pin}.